HanetakaChou/PatriotEngine/docs/OIT.md

 ## Stochastic Transparency
 The estimation of the visibility function $\displaystyle \operatorname{V} ( Z_i )$ depends on the order of the fragments.
 This results in that the estimation of the final color $\displaystyle C_{\displaystyle Final} = \sum_{\displaystyle i = 0}^{\displaystyle n} \operatorname{V} ( Z_i ) A_i C_i$ depends on the order.
-By this fact, Enderton proposed "stochastic transparency"(6.[Enderton 2010]) in 2010 which is based on the the principles of statistics and uses MSAA hardware to random sampling to estimate the visibility function $\operatorname{V} ( Z_i )$ order independently.
+By this fact, Enderton proposed the "stochastic transparency"(6.[Enderton 2010]) in 2010 which is based on the the principles of statistics and uses MSAA hardware to random sampling to estimate the visibility function $\operatorname{V} ( Z_i )$ order independently.

 ### Stochastic Depth
 With the MSAA on, we assume the relationship among the "pixel", "fragment" and "sample" as the following figure: